 Last week, the Yerevan Municipality began dismantling several illegal outdoor cafés around the city’s landmark Opera House as part of a bid to return the city’s shrinking green spaces to its residents.
-This move was not taken lying down.
+This move was not taken lying down by the owners.
 Hundreds of waiters, line cooks, accountants and busboys assembled on Freedom Square to defy the bulldozers.
 Livestreams of the scuffles with police over the following days have been watched by tens of thousands of people.
-Though most came out in support of the authorities, this incident led some to ask whether the new authorities were taking things too far.
-Either way, this latest episode in Armenia’s struggle to implement rule of law offers a glimpse of difficulties to come
+Some opined whether the new authorities were finally taking their anti-corruption crusade too far this time.
+Either way, this latest episode in Armenia’s struggle to implement rule of law offers a glimpse of difficulties to come.

-In contrast to confrontations in pre-velvet Armenia, the protesting café owners don’t seem to have garnered much sympathy from the general public.
-In fact, comments on the livestreams are overwhelmingly sympathetic towards the government’s move, while some people have even shown up to the protest site to show support for the municipality.
+In contrast to confrontations in pre-Velvet Armenia, public opinion seems to have largely sided with the authorities rather than the protesting cafe owners in this case.
+In fact, comments on the live streams were overwhelmingly sympathetic towards the government’s move, while some people have even shown up to the protest site to show support for the municipality against the cafés.

-The argument that the closures will result in the loss of hundreds of jobs has also been met with skepticism.
-Representatives from the municipality attempted to meet with the cafés to either help them relocate to legitimate rental properties or help their employees find employment elsewhere.
+The argument that the closures would result in the loss of hundreds of jobs has also been met with skepticism.
+Representatives from the municipality attempted to meet with the café owners to either help them relocate to legitimate rental properties or help their employees find employment elsewhere.
 They were met by rocks and other projectiles.
-One café with a staff of over 100 turned out to have only 12 registered workers.

-The cafés around the Opera House act as a visual reminder of the previous administration’s corruption and blatant disregard of urban planning guidelines for years now.
+The cafés around the Opera House act as a visual reminder of the previous administration’s corruption and blatant disregard of urban planning guidelines over the years.
 According to the Yerevan Public Ecological Center, the Armenian capital has lost up to 40 percent of its green space since 1990.
-Under the watch of a succession of mayors, parks and green spaces have been gradually covered over by outdoor cafés.
-Many of these eateries would eventually be upgraded with removable glass walls to keep them operational in the winters, and finally replaced with permanent concrete buildings.
+Under the watch of a succession of corrupt mayors, parks and green spaces have been gradually covered over by outdoor cafés.
+Many of these eateries would eventually be upgraded with removable glass walls to keep them operational in the winters, and finally replaced all together with permanent concrete buildings.

 Clamping down on corruption is great, it seems, so long as their own interests are not targeted.

 Of course, the oligarch café owners are not the only ones protesting.
-Some of them may garner more public sympathy.
-Pawn shop owners, casino operators, street vendors, taxi drivers and other employers engaged in ‘semi-legal’ dealings have all come out on the street to resist the government’s new attempt to bring them into the fold.
+Some of the other groups protesting the government’s clampdown on corruption may garner more public sympathy.
+Pawnshop owners, casino operators, street vendors, taxi drivers and other small-time employers engaged in ‘semi-legal’ dealings have all come out on the street to resist the government’s new attempt to bring them into the fold.
 Clamping down on corruption is great, it seems, so long as their own interests are not targeted.

 Politicians constantly find themselves conflicted between the interests of the state and those of their family members.
 Motorists complain about police corruption while offering bribes to officers to avoid the hassle of paying a speeding ticket.
 People routinely cut in line while grumbling that said lines never get shorter.
 In the minds of many Armenian voters, there is no inherent contradiction here.
 Bribes to ‘legalize’ unauthorized extensions to an apartment don’t count as corruption.
-Only the oligarchs, the logic goes, are corrupt.
+It’s only corruption — the logic goes — when the Oligarchs do it.
 This may sound like a paradox, but it highlights a deep cultural mistrust for the social contract.

 Over a century ago, the German political economist Max Weber highlighted the necessity of a rule-based, rational bureaucratic system for the establishment of stable and economically significant nation-states.
 For a modern state to function for everybody, rules need to be clear, reasonable and universally enforceable.